qasimmahmood95/direct-ferries-automation-test/README.md

 ---

 4. If you had extra time, what would you have done differently?
-- I would get the Cucumber Scenario Outline working for the tests within the homepage-tests feature, and then expand on the login tests with some positive testing
+- I would parametrise the Cucumber tests by getting the Cucumber Scenario Outline working within the homepage-tests feature, and then expand on the login tests with some positive testing
 - Once that was setup, I would try and expand the testing to even more countries and regions

 Please send your finished repo via email to racheld@directferries.com prior to your interview